-Byte write operations are supported by the CY7C15632KV18.
-A write operation is initiated as described in the Write Operations section.
-The bytes that are written are determined by BWS_0 and \overline{BWS}1 , which are sampled with each set of 18-bit data words.
-Asserting the appropriate Byte Write Select input during the data portion of a write latches the data being presented and writes it into the device.
-Deasserting the Byte Write Select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
+Byte write operations are supported by the CY7C1243KV18.
+A write operation is initiated as described in Write Operations on page 6.
+The bytes that are written are determined by $\overline{\text{BWS}}0$ and $\overline{\text{BWS}}1$, which are sampled with each set of 18-bit data words.
+Asserting the appropriate byte write select input during the data portion of a write latches the data being presented and writes it into the device.
+Deasserting the byte write select input during the data portion of a write enables the data stored in the device for that byte to remain unaltered.
 This feature can be used to simplify read, modify, or write operations to a byte write operation.